Gleon2497/You-are-the-Dungeon---GameJam-1-Generation-coh-9/README.md

 # 🐉 Protect Your Dragon

-**Protect Your Dragon** es un videojuego de defensa arcade creado en Unity durante una Game Jam en un tiempo estimado de 48-72 horas.
+**Protect Your Dragon** is an arcade defense video game created in Unity during a Game Jam in an estimated time of 48-72 hours.

-🎮 **Juega ahora en Itch.io:** [https://spielwiss.itch.io/protect-your-dragon](https://spielwiss.itch.io/protect-your-dragon)
+🎮 **Play now on Itch.io:** [https://spielwiss.itch.io/protect-your-dragon](https://spielwiss.itch.io/protect-your-dragon)

-## 🧠 Descripción
+## 🧠 Description

-En este juego, eres el sistema digestivo de un dragón.
-Tu misión es protegerlo de bacterias invasoras que amenazan con debilitarlo desde dentro.
-Gira anillos concéntricos para dejar pasar aliados nutritiva y bloquear las bacterias antes de que lleguen al núcleo.
+In this game, you are the digestive system of a dragon.
+Your mission is to protect it from invading bacteria that threaten to weaken it from the inside.
+Rotate concentric rings to let nutritious allies pass through and block bacteria before they reach the core.

-### Características principales
+### Main features

-- 🎯 Mecánica única de defensa girando anillos internos.
+- 🎯 Unique defense mechanics by rotating internal rings.
-- ⚔️ Dilema constante entre dejar pasar aliados o bloquear enemigos.
+- ⚔️ Constant dilemma between letting allies pass or blocking enemies.
-- 🧪 Estética orgánica, caricaturesca y grotesca.
+- 🧪 Organic, cartoonish and grotesque aesthetics.
-- ⏱️ Enfoque de superación personal: sobrevive el mayor tiempo posible.
+- ⏱️ Self-improvement approach: survive as long as possible.

-## 🕹️ Controles
+## 🕹️ Controls

-- **WASD**: Rotar los anillos digestivos.
+- **WASD**: Rotate the digestive rings.
-- **Mouse**: Interfaz y selección en menú.
+- **Mouse**: Interface and menu selection.

-## 🧩 Mecánicas
+## 🧩 Mechanics

-- **Rotación 360° de anillos:** Alinea secciones seguras para dejar pasar alimentos o zonas de daño para eliminar bacterias.
+- **360° ring rotation:** Aligns safe sections to let food pass through or damage zones to eliminate bacteria.
-- **Oleadas dinámicas:** Bacterias y Aliados aparecen aleatoriamente, creando desafíos constantes.
+- **Dynamic Surges:** Bacteria and Allies appear randomly, creating constant challenges.
-- **Vida del dragón:** Permite el paso de aliados para regenerarla y bloquea bacterias para evitar perderla.
+- **Dragon Life:** Allows allies to pass through to regenerate it and blocks bacteria to avoid losing it.

-## 📦 Requisitos
+## 📦 Requirements

-- **Motor:** Unity
+- **Engine:** Unity
-- **Plataforma de publicación:** Web (Itch.io)
+- **Platform:** Web (Itch.io)
-- **Controles:** Teclado
+- **Controls:** TKeyboard

-## 🖼️ Estilo visual y sonoro
+## 🖼️ Visual and sound style

-- **Arte:** Estética cartoon con un toque grotesco suave.
-Colores internos viscerales con contrastes brillantes en alimentos y enemigos.
+- **Art:** Cartoon aesthetics with a soft grotesque touch.
+Visceral internal colors with bright contrasts in food and enemies.
-- **Audio:** Marimbas, xilófonos y sonidos viscosos para reforzar el ambiente digestivo fantástico.
+- **Audio:** Marimbas, xylophones and slimy sounds to reinforce the fantastic digestive environment.

-## 👥 Créditos
+## 👥 Credits

 - Juanita Garcia: **Developer, Music**
 - Christian Garzon: **Developer, Project Manager**
 - Cindy Monroy: **2D Artist, Animation, UI**
 - Gustavo Leon: **3D Artist, Technical Artist**

-## 📷 Capturas
+## 📷 Screenshots
-### 👥 Equipo de trabajo
+### 👥 Team
 ![Equipo de trabajo](./screenshots/Screenshot5.png)
-### 🧭 Menú principal
+### 🧭 Main Menu
 ![Menú principal](./screenshots/Screenshot4.png)
-### 🎮 Controles
+### 🎮 Controls
 ![Controles del juego](./screenshots/Screenshot1.png)
-### 🐉 Vista del juego
+### 🐉 Gameplay
 ![Gameplay](./screenshots/Screenshot2.png)
-### ☠️ Pantalla de derrota
+### ☠️ Gameover screen
 ![Game Over](./screenshots/Screenshot3.png)

-## ✅ Estado
+## ✅ Status

-Proyecto finalizado para la Game Jam.
-Disponible en versión web.
+Finished project for the Game Jam.
+Available in web version.

 ---

-¡Gracias por jugar y proteger a tu dragón!
+Thank you for playing and protecting your dragon!